Updated 9 February 2018

 It has been many years since I visited a shop selling these images.
 But they are widely available on the web.

 Unfortunately, the details of the books from which the prints come are seldom available and they are difficult to track down.
 Here I present 5 such “orphan” images of the California condor that I have seen offered for sale.
-If you recognize any of them and can tell me about the book from which they have come, please contact me.
+If you recognize any of them and can tell me about the book from which they have come, make contact.
 I will post that information for all to see.

 The next image is fine.
 It captures the form of the birds and more: the secretary bird strolls in its grassland habitat, the osprey prepares to dine at its usual table and on its usual fare, and the California condor patiently surveys the scene while perched on a cliff.
 This image was advertised as coming from a book published in 1984: